Community Cats

 “Community cat” is an umbrella term that refers to any member of the Felis catus species who is unowned and lives outdoors.
 Both feral and stray cats are community cats.

 Placing wild, free-roaming cats in cages is terrifying for the cats and dangerous to staff and volunteers.
-Simply removing them leads to the vacuum effect, which is why we support TNR.

 For more information on the benefits of TNR, check out Alley Cat Allies or The Community Cats Podcast.